Translated version of this PSD: Azerbaijani

 The ESIA as disclosed does not include Environmental and Social Management Plans, as required by PR1 paragraphs 14 and 15 (2008 ESP), and EU Directive 2011/92/EU Article 5.
 While this information is not included in the disclosed ESIA package, this information was requested from BP as part of our review, and upon our review of such plans it can be confirmed that this information has been prepared and is available for use; however, it is not disclosed.

-Based on previous experience on this project, and on review of the information and documents provided as part of this appraisal (some disclosed, some not disclosed) we believe the project is being managed and monitored in a responsible manner, consistent with the EBRD Environmental and Social Policy, even though the ESIA package of documents available in the public domain are not fully compliant with EBRD PRs.
+Based on previous experience on this project, and on review of the information and documents provided as part of this appraisal (some disclosed, some not disclosed) we stated at the time of review that we considered that the project was being managed and monitored in a responsible manner, consistent with the EBRD Environmental and Social Policy, even though the ESIA package of documents available in the public domain were not fully compliant with EBRD PRs.

 Details of green house gas (ghg) emissions for the project are provided in the ESIA broken down by activity, by year and by source.
 As shown here the total estimated onshore operations ghg emissions are 6,150 k tonnes, and total estimated for offshore operations are 3,725 k tonnes.